 This popular first generation cephalosporin antibiotic (Trade name Keflex) is given orally.
 It has the same antimicrobial coverage as cefazolin.
 It is one of the most popular antibiotics in the United States.
 It is commonly used to treat gram positive infections in the middle ear, bone, lungs and skin.
 It is also used for endocarditis prophylaxis.

-Proteus mirabilis is a gram negative bacillus that is facultative anaerobic with swarming motility and urease presence.
-It cannot metabolize lactose on MacConkey agar.
-It is most commonly known for causing nosocomial infections.
-It can alkalinize urine and lead to struvite crystal formation in the urine and lead to large kidney stones.
-It can also cause other infections of the skin and lungs.
+Proteus mirabilis is a gram negative bacillus and facultative anaerobic with swarming motility, urease presence and an inability to metabolize lactose on MacConkey agar.
+It is commonly found in nosocomial infections.
+It can alkalinize urine and lead to struvite crystal formation in the urine with the creation of kidney stones.
+Additionally, it can cause other infections of the skin and lungs.

-Escherichia coli, commonly abbreviated E. coli, is a gram negative bacillus often found as normal flora in the intestines.
-Most E. coli strains are harmless but pathogenic strains can cause disease including food poisoning, neonatal pneumonia and meningitis, septic shock, and UTIs.
+Escherichia coli, commonly abbreviated E. coli, is a gram negative bacillus often found in the normal flora of the intestines.
+Most E. coli strains are harmless, but pathogenic strains can cause diseases like food poisoning, neonatal pneumonia, neonatal meningitis, septic shock, and UTIs.

 Klebsiella is a gram negative, oxidase negative bacillus with a prominent polysaccharide capsule.
-Infections can lead to a wide range of diseases including pneumonia and nosocomial urinary tract infections.
+Infections include a wide range of diseases including pneumonia and nosocomial urinary tract infections.

-Gram positive cocci are classified by a violet gram stain, due to high amounts of peptidoglycan in their cell wall, as well as the coccus or spherical shape.
-Gram positive cocci include the staphylococcus genus and streptococcus genus.
+Gram positive cocci are classified by a violet gram stain adhering to high amounts of peptidoglycan in their cell wall, and classification of the coccus or spherical shape.
+Gram positive cocci include the staphylococcus and streptococcus genus.
 These bacteria can cause infection of various organs, skin and tissue.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.